section-engineering-education/engineering-education/articles/how-to-optimize-wordpress-website-speed/index.md

 ## Why website speed matter?

-If your website takes longer to load, you lose potential visitors even before they have a chance to interact with your website.
+If your website takes longer to load, you  are likely to lose potential visitors even before they have a chance to interact with your website.
 Users get impatient with websites taking longer to load increasing bounce rate.
 This also means you will have reduced conversions and a decrease in